threewebcode/W3/blockchain/move/aptos.md

 The name format of a module is unique identifier + double colon + module name.
 The module is a collection of code items.
 The use keyword brings dependent items into current module.
 The syntax of constant variable is constant keyword + variable name + colon + type + equal + initial value.
 The structure type is used to describe data objects and store them into ledger.

+The relationship between the objects can be association and management.
+The account is a signer type in the move language.
+The account has the objects and it is their owner.
+The object can have an address and there are method of creating the address for the object.